 Student Health Center

-The Student Health Center is the primary healthcare facility for UWL & WTC students, providing high-quality care by appointment or via Urgent Care.
+The Student Health Center is the primary healthcare clinic for UWL & WTC students, providing high-quality care by appointment or Urgent Care

 Call 608.785.8558 for appointments